alphastand27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3 - The cat /etc/passwd /etc/hosts script displays the contents of two files.

-4 - THe tail < /etc/passwd script displays the last lines of the /etc/passwd.
+4 - The tail < /etc/passwd script displays the last lines of the /etc/passwd.

+5 - The head < /etc/passwd sccript displays the first lines of the /etc/passwd.